squinkylabs/SquinkyVCV/docs/filter.md

 Most of the attenuverters are directly above the CV they control.
 The exception is the lone attenuverter above them that controls the Edge CV.

+## About stereo

+There are two sets on inputs and outputs.
+They share the same settings, so are convenient for processing stereo signals.
+A channel will only use CPU resources if both its input and output are patched.

+If only one input is patched, both outputs will have the same mono signal.

 ## Suggestions

 The "lower order" lowpass settings, like one and two pole can sound nice and bright.
 Using 1P LP with the Edge all the way up and a decent drive can get some fairly bright sounds.